Flock: A Low-Cost Streaming Query Engine on FaaS Platforms: System Architecture

-\flock achieves fault tolerance through the employment of a write-ahead log and a state store.
-Both of them run over object storage system such as S3\footnote{Starting from Dec 2020, all S3 \texttt{GET}, \texttt{PUT}, and \texttt{LIST} operations are now strongly consistent~\cite{s3strongconsistency}.} to allow parallel access.
-1) the log keeps track of which data has been processed from each input source and reliably written to the output sink.
-2) the state store holds snapshots of operator states for aggregate functions.
-Simiar to Spark Streaming~\cite{armbrust2018structured}, states are written asynchronously, and can be behind the latest data written to the output sink.
-In the event of a failure, the system will automatically track whatever state it last updated in its log and recompute state from that point in the data.
+\textbf{State Management}.
+Flock achieves fault tolerance through the employment of a write-ahead log and a state store, both running over an object storage system such as S3 to allow parallel access\footnote{Starting from December 2020, all S3 \texttt{GET}, \texttt{PUT}, and \texttt{LIST} operations are now strongly consistent~\cite{s3strongconsistency}.}.
+(1) The log keeps track of which data has been processed from each input source and reliably written to the output sink.
+(2) The state store holds snapshots of operator states for aggregate functions.
+Similar to Spark Streaming~\cite{armbrust2018structured}, states are written asynchronously and can be behind the latest data written to the output sink.
+In the event of a failure, the system will automatically track the last updated state in its log and recompute state from that point in the data.

-Input sources like Kafka~\cite{kreps2011kafka} and Kinesis~\cite{aws_kinesis_data_analytics} are replayable that allow re-reading recent data using a stream offset.
-The function writes the start and end offsets of each epoch durably to the log.
-The stateful functions/operators regularly and asynchronously write the epoch ID along with their state checkpoint to the state store, utilizing incremental checkpoints if possible.
-These checkpoints aren't required to occur every epoch or to block processing.
-Upon recovery, the new function instance starts by reading the log to find the last epoch that hasn't been committed to the sink, including its start and end offsets.
-It then uses the offsets of earlier epochs to reconstruct the states in memory from the last epoch written to the state store.
-Finally, the system reruns the last epoch, and then executes the micro-batch from the new epoch.